Employment in the UK: January 2025

 The wave structure of the LFS means that any changes in sampling can take a substantial period of time to fully feed through the survey.
 We interview sampled households at quarterly intervals for five consecutive quarters.
 Any given three-month dataset includes respondents completing their first, second, third, fourth or fifth interview (often called "waves").

 Between July and December 2023, the Wave 1 sample for the LFS was reduced to its pre-coronavirus level, before the boost was reinstated from January 2024.
 This reduction in the sample stays in our LFS datasets for five quarters, as these smaller cohorts progress through subsequent waves, all the way to Wave 5.
 From July 2024, the smaller cohorts are steadily being replaced by boosted cohorts.
-However, it will not be until the January to March 2025 period (published in May 2025) when LFS data only include boosted cohorts.
+However, it will not be until the January to March 2025 period (published in May 2025) when LFS data include only boosted cohorts.

 LFS estimates are currently not considered accredited official statistics and are currently designated as official statistics in development.